-Incoterms (Official name “Incoterms 2010″) is the worldwide standard for international trade.
-These conditions concern the responsibility for the goods of both the buyer and the seller in the different stages of the transportation process.
+Incoterms (Official name “Incoterms ® 2020″) is the global standard for international trade and stands for International Commercial Terms.
+These conditions concern the responsibility for the goods of both the buyer and the seller at different stages of the transportation process.
 Incoterms are accepted worldwide and used by governments, legal authorities, and traders in international commercial transactions.
-On the offer/order you will find which incoterm is applicable.
+You should determine the appropriate incoterm depending on your business needs and your supplier.

 FCA (Free Carrier)